-- Explain potential nutritional risks of participant's specific GI disease - Recommend increased nutrient intake, if needed, to correct existing deficiencies, or to counterbalance excessive losses of nutrients or fluid - Review signs of dehydration and malnutrition due to frequent loss of nutrients via vomiting, diarrhea, malabsorption, and/or infections - Note: Self-reporting of a diagnosis by a medical professional should not be confused with self-diagnosis, where a person simply claims to have or to have had a medical condition without any reference to professional diagnosis.
+- Explain potential nutritional risks of participant's specific GI disease - Recommend increased nutrient intake, if needed, to correct existing deficiencies, or to counterbalance excessive losses of nutrients or fluid - Review signs of dehydration and malnutrition due to frequent loss of nutrients via vomiting, diarrhea, malabsorption, and/or infections medical condition without any reference to professional diagnosis.
 A self-reported medical diagnosis ("My doctor says that I have/my son or daughter has...") should prompt the CPA to validate the presence of the condition by asking more pointed questions related to that diagnosis.